-In the laboratory of Global Environmental Policy, we explore foundational questions about global environmental problems and policies, approaching these issues from political and legal philosophy perspectives.
-One group of questions concerns the issue of global justice, including, for instance, consideration of what principle should be adopted when distributing the benefit and burden of climate change policy among individuals or states around the world.
-Another group of questions deals with the issue of intergenerational justice and how that relates to the burden that the present generation may impose upon future generations.
+In the laboratory of Global Environmental Policy, we explore normative and positive questions concerning environmental problems and policies on local, national, regional, and global scales.
+On one hand, foundational topics are studied from the perspectives of legal and political philosophy.
+One group of these topics concerns the issue of global justice, asking, for instance, what principle should be adopted in distributing the benefits and burdens of climate change policy among individuals or states across the world.
+Another group has to do with intergenerational justice, which relates to the question of what are grounds for the obligation that the present generation might bear to future people.
+On the other hand, we also conduct empirical and normative research on environmental policy integration, policy transfer, environmental law, and governance for sustainability by using concepts, theories, and methods developed in policy analysis and political science.